facebookarchive/AsyncDisplayKit/docs/guide/2-custom-nodes.md

-This could easily be extended to support vertical rainbows too, by adding a `vertical` property to the node, exporting it in `-drawParametersForAsyncLayer:`, and referencing it in `+drawRect::::`.
+This could easily be extended to support vertical rainbows too, by adding a `vertical` property to the node, exporting it in `-drawParametersForAsyncLayer:`, and referencing it in `+drawRect:withParameters:isCancelled:isRasterizing:`.
 More-complex nodes can be supported in much the same way.

 For more on custom nodes, check out the [subclassing header](https://github.com/facebook/AsyncDisplayKit/blob/master/AsyncDisplayKit/ASDisplayNode%2BSubclasses.h)